Pollyanne Smith b. 1957

 LANGUAGE: PITJANTJATJARA

-REGION: FREGON, APY LANDS, S.a.
+REGION: KAltjiti, APY LANDS, S.a.

 Pollyanne’s father was from Iltur, an important men’s site south-east of Watarru in the APY Lands, and her mother was from Ikari, north of Watarru.
-Pollyanne paints her mother’s country, and a special place that holds Minyma Tjukurrpa omen’s Dreaming) - called Untju-ku ngura.
+Pollyanne paints her mother’s country, and a special place that holds Minyma Tjukurrpa (Women’s Dreaming) - called Untju-ku ngura.
 It is a large hill with a rockhole in the centre, where a mamu spirit lives.
 Pollyanne says that one can tell there is a mamu there as the trees in the surrounding area are dead.
-Mamu spirits are spoken of across many language groups, sometimes as simply mischievous or troublemaking, but often dangerous or harmful, “devils” or “monsters”, or even believed to take the form of an illness.
+Mamu spirits are spoken of across many language groups, sometimes as simply mischievous or troublemaking, but often dangerous or harmful; “devils” or “monsters”, or even believed to take the form of an illness.
 Untju-ku ngura is a special place, where women perform large ceremonies.
 They paint their faces white with ochre pigments, and sing the songs and dance the dances of the mamu.

 Pollyanne is a sought-after artist, and her work has been shown in a number of exhibitions since she commenced painting in 2007.